-Periodically week we highlight a specific Social Justice Action Item and invite you to join us in support.
+Periodically week we highlight a specific Social Justice Action Item or resource and invite you to join us in support.
 Click the images below to visit that organization’s page.

 Today we feel compelled to donate to BEAM.

 BEAM is a 501 (c)(3) organization.
 Their mission is to remove the barriers that Black people experience getting access to, or staying connected with, emotional health care and healing.
 They do this through education, training, advocacy, and the creative arts.

 If you can volunteer or donate, reach out today.